 I’m not sure if you remember me telling you this, but my dear friend Katy got married last October.
 Her favorite dessert on the planet are chipwiches.
 Do you know what those are?
 Chocolate chip cookie sandwiches filled with vanilla ice cream and rolled in mini chocolate chips.
-They’re REALLY good.
-Clearly.
 At her wedding, she and her husband had a DIY ice cream cookie sandwich bar.
 Like 8 different cookie flavors, 10 different ice creams, and all the fixings to roll the sides in.
 I had snickerdoodles + pumpkin ice cream + rainbow sprinkles.
-Kevin had chocolate cookies + mint chocolate chip ice cream.
-There were a billion options.
-Everyone was obsessing over it.
-Most definitely the most memorable wedding dessert!!
+Most definitely the most memorable wedding dessert!

 We’re starting off with my favorite sugar cookies.
 This cookie dough produces soft sugar cookies– and I find a SOFT cookie is very important in ice cream cookie sandwich-ing.
 And here’s why: you don’t want a rock hard and crispy cookie that will then be frozen… making it even more difficult to bite into.
 I mean… it’ll probably break your teeth.

 Rather, start with a soft cookie that will be a little bendy and chewy, even when frozen.
 And these soft sugar cookies, especially after soaking up some ice cream, are just that.

 For the sugar cookies, all I did was add a generous handful of rainbow sprinkles and a touch of almond extract.
 If almond extract really isn’t your thing– you can totally leave it out.
 Depending on which ice cream flavor you’re using, you can flavor the dough with tasty extracts like lemon extract (yum with vanilla or strawberry ice cream!) or peppermint extract.
 Get creative!!